gersteinlab/siglasso/README.md

 TCC    A    brca_a_1
 ```

-Now convert this raw mutation context file into spectrum.
+Now convert this raw mutation context file into a spectrum.

 ```
 my_context_file <- read.table(path_to_context_file)